folke/noice.nvim/README.md

 * **command**: `showcmd`
 * **mode**: `showmode` (@recording messages)
 * **search**: search count messages

+See [noice.config.status](https://github.com/folke/noice.nvim/blob/main/lua/noice/config/status.lua) for the default config.

+You can add custom statusline components in setup under the `status` key.

 Statusline components have the following methods:
 - **get**: gets the content of the message **without** highlights